Lab

 Problem

-Multi-tenant SaaS surfaces often drift when teams build billing, teams, projects, and permissions as separate feature islands.
+Multi-tenant SaaS surfaces often drift when billing, teams, projects, tasks, and permissions are explored as separate feature islands instead of one product model.

 Role